jidongxiao/networksecurity/labs/remotedns/README.md

 nameserver DNS_SERVER_IP
 ```

-*Note*: you did this same step in previous 2 steps.
+*Note*: you did this same step in previous 2 labs.

 1.2. run the following command so the above change will take effect: